-2.2.10 Figure 12 shows the EoSM results of ANSPs in 2017.
+2.2.9 Figure 12 shows the EoSM results of ANSPs in 2018.
 The figure depicts the EoSM overall Maturity Score (blue bars), the minimum Maturity Level (on the second axis - orange dots for the Safety Culture component and purple triangle for all other management objectives) achieved by at ANSP level.
 The RP2 has introduced targets to be achieved by ANSPs by 2019 on different management objectives of EoSM: to achieve at least minimum level D for Safety Policy and Objectives, Safety Risk Management, Safety Assurance, and Safety Promotion (depicted as a blue line in the graph) and at least level C for Safety Culture (depicted as red line), as per Commission Implementing Decision (EU) 2015/19.

-2.2.11 The minimum effectiveness score by an individual ANSPs in 2017 is 45 with only one (1) ANSP scoring below 50, which has, however, improved significantly from 2016.
-The maximum effectiveness score at ANSP level in 2017 is 93, with eight (8) ANSPs above 90.
-The average score value achieved by all ANSPs increased from 79 in 2015, and 80 in 2016 to 82.1 in 2017, showing an increasing improvement throughout RP2.
+2.2.10 The minimum effectiveness score by an individual ANSPs in 2018 is 59.
+The maximum effectiveness score at ANSP level in 2018 is 95 (NAV Portugal), with eight (8) ANSPs above 90.
+The average score value achieved by all ANSPs increased from 82.1 in 2017 to 83 in 2018, showing an increasing improvement throughout RP2 (starting as 79 in 2015).

-Figure 12: 2016 Effectiveness of Safety Management for ANSPs
+Figure 12: Effectiveness of Safety Management for ANSPs - Year 2018

-- 2.2.12 The analysis of the overall EoSM Minimum Maturity Level Achieved by ANSPs shows that all ANSPs are already at Level C or above for Safety Culture, which is the 2019 target Level, and that 19 ANSPs out of 31, approximately 61%, have already achieved the 2019 EoSM target, i.e. level D, for all other MOs (the four EoSM Components other than Safety Culture).
-When looking at the evolution of performance from 2016 to 2017, it is worth noting that the number of ANSPs that have achieved the target for all other MOs increased from 17 to 19. - 2.2.13 The analysis of the EoSM ANSP questionnaire responses per each EoSM Component (Figure 13) shows that the number of EoSM areas / Management Objectives that need the most improvement are within areas of Safety Policy and Objectives, Safety Assurance, and Safety Promotion.
-Safety Risk Management is the best handled EoSM Component.
+- 2.2.11 The analysis of the overall EoSM Minimum Maturity Level Achieved by ANSPs shows that all ANSPs are already at Level C or above for Safety Culture, which is the 2019 target Level, and that 20 ANSPs out of 31, approximately 64,5%, have achieved the 2019 EoSM target, i.e. level D, for all other MOs (the four EoSM Components other than Safety Culture). - 2.2.12 The analysis of the EoSM ANSP questionnaire responses per each EoSM Component (Figure 13) shows that the number of EoSM areas / Management Objectives that need the most improvement are within areas of Safety Policy and Objectives, and Safety Assurance and Safety Promotion.